Back to Blog

 Most app blockers solve the wrong problem.
 They add guilt on top of compulsion.
 Here's why physical page verification changes the equation.

 If you've ever tried a screen time app and found yourself ignoring it by the third day, you're not alone.
-The problem isn't discipline - it's design.
+The problem isn't discipline.
+It's design.

 Why Screen Time App Blockers Fail